sahib/misc/debugging/slides.typ

   #v(4cm)

-  - Order the symptoms
+  - Sort the symptoms.
-  - Only guess to focus the search
+  - Only guess to focus the search.
-  - Find a hypothesis explaining all symptoms
+  - Find a hypothesis explaining all symptoms.
-  - Apply Occam's Razor generously
+  - Apply Occam's Razor generously.
-  - Instrument the system
+  - Instrument the system.
-  - Use the 5-Why method

   #place(